-To access the available options for this sound profile, press the $\ensuremath{\textit{Edit}}$ soft key.
+To access the available options for this sound profile, press the Edit soft key.

-- ,Use the Left and Right Navigation keys to select the Call tab, the Message tab or the Phone tab to view or edit settings. - To highlight individual options, use the Up and Down Navigation keys. - To change the setting for a highlighted option, press Change (()). - To save your changes, press the Save soft key.
+- To move between the various tabs, use the Left and Right Navigation keys. - To highlight individual options, use the Up and Down Navigation keys. - To change the setting for a highlighted option, press Change ((OK)). - To save your changes, press the Save soft key.